jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/gp/gp.rst

 Below is a high-level overview of how points will be awarded.
 Details on each task are provided later in the assignment description.

-* A total of **5** points will be awarded for having a working implementation of the GA for TSP
+* A total of **5** points will be awarded for having a working implementation of GP for Symbolic Regression

-    * A total of **5** additional points may be awarded for adding enhancements to the GA
+    * A total of **5** additional points may be awarded for adding enhancements to the GP implementation
-    * Applying a GA to a more complex version of the problem, the *Vehicle Routing Problem*, will award **5** points
+    * Using GP for a typed problem may award an additional **5** points
-    * Generating an effective visualization for solutions may award up to **2** additional points
+    * Generating an effective visualization for evolution/solutions may award up to **2** additional points

     * A complete report will award up to **5** points